uncertainty3/CS5830_Assignment6/README.md

 ### Output: 2

 We can see that most of the predictions are wrong.
 The pre-saved model was trained on the MNIST handwritten digits dataset.
-So even when we grey-scale the colored images, the model is not able to clearly recognize the digit and almost always seems to give 8 as the output.
+So even when we grey-scale the colored images, the model cannot clearly recognize the digit and almost always seems to give 8 as the output.

+Some sample MNIST images are also provided, and the model can recognize them easily.
+Please feel free to try this.

 ### Image of FastAPI and SwaggerUI is shown for reference (for uploading an image):